Bachelor of Arts (BA)

 Course content for year 1

-In your first year, you'll learn about historical and contemporary issues in creative and cultural industries.
+In your first year, you'll learn about historical and contemporary issues in the cultural, creative, and media industries.
 You'll understand the micro and macro impact of money, politics, and society within the industry.
-You will also analyse how creative and cultural organisations operate and how individuals work within them, both globally and in different areas of the industry.
+You will also analyse how cultural, creative, and media organisations operate and how individuals work within them, both globally and in different areas of the industry.

 Course units for year 1